 - Killed Off for Real: Subverted.
 In the episode "Kenny Dies" he is hospitalized, and nearly the entire episode is taken seriously (at least as seriously as South Park can be taken).
 He dies at the end of the episode and remains dead throughout the entire next season, showing up only as a ghost or in flashbacks.

 - Knight Templar Big Brother: Don't mess with his little sister Karen, or you WILL face the consequences.

 - Kawaisa: He becomes a parody of this trope when he, as Princess Kenny, gets "anime-fied" by the Sony Princess Box.

 - Kawaiiko: Again as anime Princess Kenny.
 Apparently he's so cute that his cuteness is his superpower.

 - Living Prop: One of the reasons for his eventual replacement.
 He came back, though.

-- Lovable Sex Maniac: Debatable the lovable part, but he's pretty well recieved amongst the fandom and he is definitely a sex maniac.
-As a matter of fact, one episode even medically diagnosed him as a "Sex Addict"
+- Lovable Sex Maniac: Debatable on the lovable part, but he's pretty well received amongst the fandom and he is definitely a sex maniac.
+As a matter of fact, one episode even medically diagnosed him as a "Sex Addict".

 - Mauve Shirt: Nowadays he tends to only get killed off once a season or so.

 - Meaningful Name: Kenny means "born of fire".
-What does young Mr. McCormick and the mythological phoenix have in common?
+What do young Mr. McCormick and the mythological phoenix have in common?

 - Mundane Utility: If Kenny ever feels tired, he can just kill himself and wake up after a night of sleep.